Creativity for jobs and leadership

-Since 2006, working in more than 20 schools in Kenya, MASK's Creativity Clubs directly and indirectly benefed thousants young people.
-The MASK Prize has attracted more than 6,500 participants in East and South Africa; its exhibitions have been seen by more than 450,000 people in Kenya and beyond.
+MASK Creativity Clubs has trained up to 2,500 pupils and up to 60 teachers in more than 25 schools in Kenya.
+The MASK Prize has attracted more than 6,500 participants in Kenya, Tanzania, Uganda, and South Africa; its exhibitions were viewed by more than 550,000 people in Kenya, UK and USA.

 MASK has enjoyed a critical acclaim in the national and specialist press in Africa and beyond.